How Do I Stop Intrusive Memories?

 Grounding

-It helps them to shift temporarily from reality or to the present, which eventually reduces the intensity of these experiences and potentially prevents them from escalating.
+Grounding techniques help individuals reconnect with the present moment and reality, reducing the emotional intensity of intrusive memories and preventing dissociation or escalation.
 Establishing a connection to the sensory world helps them to create a mental distance from those intrusive thoughts or memories, which reduces their control over the mind.

 Acceptance

 Accepting the intrusive memories can help individuals reduce their distress and power.
 If they acknowledge them as passing thoughts or images without judgment, then they can lose their ability to control their behaviour and emotions.
-This approach can gradually decrease the frequency of these memories over the period.
+Acceptance‑based approaches primarily reduce distress and reactivity to intrusive memories; over time, some individuals may also notice a reduction in how persistent or disruptive these memories feel.

 Sleep

-Sufficient sleep properly regulates the REM, reducing the invasion of intrusive memories in your subconscious mind.
+Adequate sleep supports emotional regulation and cognitive control, which may reduce vulnerability to intrusive memories.
+Sleep deprivation impairs prefrontal cortex functioning, making it harder to manage unwanted thoughts.
 It helps in restoring the prefrontal control mechanisms that prevent unwanted memories from entering conscious thoughts.
 Recent studies suggest that sleep deprivation impairs the ability of the prefrontal cortex to suppress unwanted thoughts.
 Thus, getting proper sleep prevents the entry of these unwanted memories.

 Cognitive Behavioural Therapy (CBT)